Strippit FC1000/3 Machine

 To Reduce Expensive Machine & Control & Servo Drive Failures!

-1 --- Reduce DC Servo Drive Buss Voltage!
+to Reduce the DC Servo Drive Buss Voltage to about 155 VDC!

 2 --- Make Sure Servo Drive Regen Circuit is Working!

-4 --- Reduce X & Y Axis Speed with a F2 in Run Program!
+4 --- Reduce X & Y Axis Speed with a F2 or F15 Feedrate in All Your Part Run Programs!

-8 --- Send-In PWMC Boards to be Updated with New Capacitors!
+8 --- Send-In PWMC7 & PWMP8 Boards to be Updated with New Capacitors!

 9 --- Oil Guide Bars and Ballscrews!